RobinWts/overlay_for_Insta/README.md

 - `Logo.svg`
 - `Dockerfile`

-Then add the overlay service to your `docker-compose.yml`:
+Then add the overlay service to your `docker-compose.yml` (this is an exmaple config for a basic n8n installation):

 ```yaml
 networks: